-See your jeweler at least once a year to have your jewelry checked for loose stones, worn clasps and mechanisms and overall wear and tear.
-They can professionally clean your jewelry at this time but make sure to request that they do not refinish your jewelry after they have cleaned it.
-If you desire, your jewelry can be refinished periodically and it should be sent back to Catherine Iskiw Designs so that it can be finished as closely to the original as possible.
+Ship your jewelry back to Catherine Iskiw Designs to have it checked for loose stones, worn clasps and mechanisms and overall wear and tear.
+We can professionally clean your jewelry at this time.
+If having it checked elsewhere, make sure to request that they do not refinish your jewelry after they have cleaned it.
+Your jewelry can be refinished periodically and it should be sent back to Catherine Iskiw Designs so that it can be finished as closely to the original as possible.

 For more information on caring for your Jewelry, please see the G.I.A.
 Website

-Please fell free to contact us for return information before shipping any jewelry or with any questions.
-You can use the contact form on this site or simpleemail us at email@example.com
+Please feel free to contact us for return information before shipping any jewelry or with any questions.
+You can use the contact form on this site or email us at firstname.lastname@example.org

 Special Care of Rings and Bands